ryan-allan/Tutorial/Contents/Messaging.md

 <ol>
 <li>Click Create A Campaign</li>
 <li>Choose various options and mouse over the tooltips of each one for a few seconds, be sure your Double Opt-in and Send Opt-in Confirmations are not conflicting.</li>
-<li>Click Create Campaign and put in the keyword tutorial, briefly explain and schedule the recently created MMS to be a part of the campaign</li>
+<li>Click Create Campaign and put in the keyword "tutorial", briefly explain and schedule the recently created MMS to be a part of the campaign</li>
 <li>Click the SMS tab on the scheduler and add an SMS to the campaign as well</li>
 <li>Add a dummy number to the campaign</li>
 <li>Go back to the main SMS/MMS Campaigns Tab</li>